Injured Near Goodyear, AZ?

 When one driver hits another from behind, then the accident is usually considered their fault.
 It doesn’t matter how slowly the other driver was going or if they stopped abruptly.
 If someone rear-ends another car, it’s considered their fault for not putting themselves in a position to stop safely.

 There are some cases where the liability for the rear-end collision becomes more complex.
 If the first driver did not properly maintain their car, and their taillights or brake lights were broken prior to the incident, then they would be considered partially at fault.
-Due to this, even though it’s traditionally considered a no-doubt liability case, you should still contact a lawyer if you were rear-ended.
+Due to this, even though it’s traditionally considered a no-doubt liability case, you should still contact a car accident lawyer if you were rear-ended.
 Having a legal representative available to dispute incorrect claims and negotiate with the other driver’s insurance company if they don’t accept fault can increase your chances of reaching a fair car accident settlement.

 Another example of a no-doubt liability case is when one driver is going straight down the road and another makes a left turn that resulted in the collision.
 Since the driver who was going straight had the “right of way”, then they aren’t usually liable for the resulting damages.